-The RSPO Principles and Criteria (RSPO P&C) is applicable for sustainable palm oil production worldwide.
-The RSPO P&C cover the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on-farm labour and community relations.
+The RSPO Principles and Criteria (RSPO P&C) cover the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on-farm labour and community relations.

-The RSPO P&C apply to all production level companies, i.e. all mills, who do not fall under the definition of independent mill as outlined in the RSPO SCC standard; and to all growers, who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard (under development as of September 2018 with finalisation expected in 2019) and therefore cannot apply the RSPO Smallholder Standard.
+The RSPO P&C apply to all production level companies, i.e. all mills, who do not fall under the definition of an independent mill as outlined in the RSPO SCC standard; and to all growers who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard and therefore cannot apply the RSPO Independent Smallholder Standard.
 These are referred to as the unit of certification throughout this document.

-The unit of certification is responsible for the certification of related Scheme Smallholders and outgrowers within three years of obtaining its own certificate (see section 4.1.3 in RSPO Certification Systems 2017).
+The unit of certification is responsible for the certification of related Scheme Smallholders and outgrowers within three years of obtaining its own certificate (see Section 4.1.3 in RSPO Certification Systems 2017).
 Guidance for implementation of the RSPO P&C 2018 for Scheme Smallholders and outgrowers will be developed.